lambdalisue/vim-fall/README.md

 [Deno]: https://deno.land
 [NerdFont]: https://www.nerdfonts.com

-Note that Deno version 1.x. is not tested and supported.
+Note that Deno version 1.x. is not tested and not supported.

 ## Installation